Bonelab/bonelab-website/gallery/index.md

 {% capture col2 %}
 Starting with a CT scan, we can create projections that look like an X-ray.
-If we rotate the projections and stitch them together we can an animation as you see here.
+If we rotate the projections and stitch them together we can create an animation as you see here.
 It is based on 360 views.
 {% endcapture %}

 {%